 File order is critical, because incorrect order causes the compiler to error out with a message about unknown macros.
 Ensure correct file order by doing one of the following:

-Use the original 1st file from coreConsultant to set up your project.
-The 1st file gives the proper order of files.
-This is the typical path to the 1st file:
+Use the original lst file from coreConsultant to set up your project.
+The lst file gives the proper order of files.
+This is the typical path to the lst file: